alexcoder04/rfap/README.md

 ## Contributing

-Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for more information.
+Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for more information if you are interested in contributing to this project.

 ## Why did we start this project?